- Superintendent's Office

-Should such a person attempt to make a referral orally, professional staff shall assist that person in reducing that referral to writing and submitting it to the office of the Director of Special Education.
+Should such a person attempt to make a referral orally, professional staff shall assist that person in reducing that referral to writing and submitting it to the office of the Director of Special Services.

-on the date the written referral is received by the office of the Director of Special Education.
-It shall be signed and dated by the Special Education Director or designee, thereby indicating the date of the receipt of the referral.
+on the date the written referral is received by the office of the Director of Special Services.
+It shall be signed and dated by the Special Services Director or designee, thereby indicating the date of the receipt of the referral.

-Once the office of the Director of Special Education receives the signed consent for evaluation back from the parent, MSAD #11 shall have 45 school days to complete the evaluation and to hold an IEP Team meeting to determine whether the student qualifies for special education services.
+Once the office of the Director of Special Services receives the signed consent for evaluation back from the parent, MSAD #11 shall have 45 school days to complete the evaluation and to hold an IEP Team meeting to determine whether the student qualifies for special education services.
 If the student is identified as a child with a disability in need of special education, the Team should develop an IEP for that child either at that same meeting, or within 30 calendar days of determining that the student is eligible.